yukoba/nd4j/getstarted.md

 If you don't have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 The download will vary by operating system.
 For newer Macs, you'll want the file on the first line to mention Mac OS X (the number after *jdk-7u* increments with each update).
 It will look something like this:

-		Mac OS X x64 185.94 MB -  jdk-7u67-macosx-x75.dmg
+		Mac OS X x64 185.94 MB -  jdk-7u79-macosx-x75.dmg

-# <a id="ide-for-java">Integrated Development Environment</a>
+# <a id="ide">Integrated Development Environments</a>

-### What an IDE is

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
-The IDEs suggested here work with your installed version of Java and can communicate with Maven (see below), which takes care of the dependencies for you.
+The IDEs suggested here work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.
 Visit ND4J's [dependencies](dependencies.html) page to see how to set up the POM.xml file, and consult the page on [GPUs and CPUs](gpu_native_backends.html) page to learn how to swap backends (it's one line of code...).

-### Why you need an IDE

-You want a hassle-free development environment so that you only need to think about your code.
-IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly as instructed previously.
+An IDE provides a hassle-free development environment that allows you to focus more on your code.
+IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly.
+While we prefer IntelliJ, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

 ### Is an IDE already installed?

-Just check the list of applications installed on your computer.
+Check the list of applications on your computer.

 ### Installing an IDE

-We recommend installing [IntelliJ](https://www.jetbrains.com/idea/download/).
-The free community edition does the job just fine.
+The free community edition of [IntelliJ](https://www.jetbrains.com/idea/download/) has installation instructions.

-[Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

 # <a id="maven">Maven</a>

-### What it is

 Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), which locates the latest version of the project libraries (ND4J .jar files) and downloads them automatically to your computer.
-We've written a slightly more thorough [introduction to Maven for Python programmers](http://deeplearning4j.org/maven.html) here.
+We've written a slightly more thorough [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html) here.

-### Why you need Maven

 Maven will allow you to install both ND4J and Deeplearning4j projects easily.
-It works well with Integrated Development Environments ([IDE](#ide-for-java)) such as IntelliJ.
+It works well with Integrated Development Environments ([IDE](#ide)) such as IntelliJ.

-(Experienced Java developers who prefer not to work with Maven can find the .jar files in our [downloads](downloads.html) page.
-For an expert user it might be faster, but also more complicated due to dependencies.)
+*(Experienced Java developers who prefer not to work with Maven can find the .jar files on our [downloads](downloads.html) page.
+For an expert user, the downloads may be faster, but for beginners, they are also more complicated to use, due to dependencies.)*

 ### Is Maven already installed?